Warfield, British Columbia

 Warfield is a village at the bottom of the Rossland hill, immediately west of Trail, in the West Kootenay region of southern British Columbia.

 Settlement

-Warfield was named after Carlos Warfield, a business partner of Fritz Augustus Heinze, who built the Trail smelter.
+Warfield was named after Carlos Warfield, a business partner of Fritz Augustus Heinze, who built the Trail smelter arbitration (1938–1942).
 Annable, Mickey Mouse Town, and Minnie Mouse Town are among its six distinct neighbourhoods.
 In the 1930s, the Consolidated Mining and Smelting Company (CM&S) built a residential area to house employees.
 Warfield incorporated as a village in 1952.

 Fertilizer farm

 In 1919, CM&S bought a tract of land at Warfield to supply cheap produce for its workers, and show that pollution from the Trail smelter was not as significant as critics claimed, but the farm proved the converse.
 Following the installation of a pollution control device in 1925, the captured dust was taken to a plant built at the farm that converted the material into a variety of fertilizers.
 By 1931, the company produced hydrogen, nitrogen, ammonia, ammonia sulphate, phosphite and phosphoric acid-based products.

 By 1941, the Warfield plant output of ordinance-grade ammonium nitrate was directed to munitions during World War II.
 In addition, the US military needed heavy water for the Manhattan Project.
 The only two sources in the world were Vemork, Norway, under German occupation, and Trail, where electrolytic hydrogen was a by-product of the CM&S sulfur recovery process.
 CM&S was directed by the federal government to build a heavy water plant at Warfield, which was funded by the US, and operated from 1943 to 1956.
 A 14-storey concrete building in the midst of the fertilizer complex has evidenced the strategic project.